NationalSecurityAgency/pelz/README.md

 # Pelz

 ## Introduction
 Pelz is an open source project about managing keys within a service for other applications.
-Currently, pelz provides the ability to load keys which can then be used to wrap or unwrap other keys.
-It is our goal to move the key table and wrapping/unwrapping functionality into a trusted-execution environment.
+Currently, pelz provides the ability to load keys which can then be used to wrap or unwrap other keys (or data).
+The key table and wrapping/unwrapping functionality is implemented within an Intel Software Guard eXtensions (SGX) trusted-execution environment.
+This means that the pelz encryption/decryption operations, and the cryptographic keys employed, can be obscured even from the operating system and privileged users that administer the system.
+Further, pelz functionality can be hosted on commodity (non-specialized) computing platforms.

 Pelz provides a socket interface to other programs to request AES key wrap/unwrap.
 The request and response are JavaScript Object Notation (JSON) formatted.
 The expected JSON structure is described below.
 The location of key encryption keys (KEKs) is specified through a URI.
 The URI can identify a file, a key server destination, etc. The schemes currently implemented are specified below.

-Pelz is currently in an early prototyping phase.
-It is our intent to eventually move the key table into trusted hardware.
+Note: Pelz is currently in a prototyping phase.
+At this point, the application programming interface (API) is still somewhat fluid but should stabilize as fundamental capabilities mature.
 There are no plans for creating a release at this time.
 ----

 ## Running pelz as a Linux service